ediblesites/snippet-aggregator/docs/prd.md

 ### Feature Organization
 - Each feature in its own directory under `/features/`
+- Must contain `info.php` that defines:
+  - Feature name
+  - Description
+  - Main file path
-- Self-contained with `init.php` entry point
+- Main file specified in info.php is the entry point
 - Can include multiple related files, templates, assets
 - Access to shared utilities from `/core/shared/`